 Here's a sampling of the free fun activities for children in Minneapolis and St. Paul.
-Museums, malls, libraries, bookstores and more offer free workshops, music, story times, demonstrations, meals and more in the Twin Cities.
+Museums, malls, libraries, bookstores and more offer free workshops, music, story times, demonstrations, and meals in the Twin Cities.

 01 of 14

 Visit any metro library, and get a pass for two free admissions to local museums and attractions.
 Destinations vary, but they always include many children's favorites.
 Current and past attractions have included the Children's Museum in downtown St. Paul, the Minnesota Zoo, the Bell Museum of Natural History and the Works Science and Technology Museum.
 The Museum Adventure Pass includes many of the city's top museums and galleries.

 Como Park and Como Zoo, St. Paul

 Como Park, Como Zoo, the Marjory McNeely Conservatory, and the gardens in St. Paul are free to visit.
 Special events like story times, watching the animals being fed and enrichment programs are held on a regular basis.

 During the summer, check out the Sparky the Sea Lion show, held weekdays at 11.30 a.m., 3 p.m. on the weekends.